 - the Algonquins will continue to develop moose harvesting plans with Ontario

-- no lands will be transferred from Algonquin Park
+- no lands will be transferred from Algonquin Provincial Park

-- Ontario will continue managing Ontario parks, with the Algonquins having a greater planning role
+- Ontario will continue managing Ontario’s provincial parks and conservation reserves, with the Algonquins having a greater collaborative planning role

-More than 2,000 people attend a series of nine tripartite public information sessions to learn about and provide comments on the Preliminary Draft Agreement-in-Principle.
+More than 2,000 people attend tripartite public information sessions to learn about and provide comments on the Preliminary Draft Agreement-in-Principle.

 Members of the Ontario negotiation team:

-- organized more than 150 meetings with land owners, cottage associations and those who hold direct interests in the Crown land parcels identified for potential transfer to Algonquin ownership
+- organized more than 150 meetings with land owners, cottage associations and those who hold direct interests in the Crown land parcels identified for potential transfer to Algonquins of Ontario ownership

-- conducted discussions with local municipal representatives regarding proposed Algonquin land selections in their municipalities
+- conducted discussions with local municipal representatives regarding proposed Algonquins of Ontario land selections in their municipalities

 - met with angler and hunter groups, environmental and park groups, and other sectoral interests